jsk-ros-pkg/jsk_recognition/doc/jsk_perception/nodes/vqa_node.md

   Default questions used for subscribing image topic.

-  We can send multiple questions with separating semicolon like the below.
+  You can send multiple questions with separating semicolon like the below.
   ```
   What does this image describe?; What kinds of objects exists?
   ```